pydantic/pydantic/docs/internals/annotations_resolving.md

    `{'f1': 'MyType'}`.
 2. Iterate over the `__annotations__` items and try to evaluate the annotation [^1] using a custom wrapper around the built-in [`eval()`][eval] function.
 This function takes two `globals` and `locals` arguments:
-     - The current module's `__dict__` is naturally used as the globals namespace.
+     - The current module's `__dict__` is naturally used as `globals`.
 For `Base`, this will be `sys.modules['module1'].__dict__`.
-     - For the locals namespace, Pydantic will try to resolve symbols in the following namespaces, sorted by highest priority:
+     - For the `locals` argument, Pydantic will try to resolve symbols in the following namespaces, sorted by highest priority:
          - A namespace created on the fly, containing the current class name (`{cls.__name__: cls}`).
 This is done in order to support recursive references.
          - The locals of the current class (i.e. `cls.__dict__`).
 For `Model`, this will include `LocalType`.
-         - The parent namespace of the class, if different from the globals namespace described above.
+         - The parent namespace of the class, if different from the globals described above.
 This is the [locals][frame.f_locals] of the frame where the class is being defined.
-For `Base`, because the class is being defined in the module directly, this namespace won't be used as it will result in the globals namespace being used again.
+For `Base`, because the class is being defined in the module directly, this namespace won't be used as it will result in the globals being used again.
            For `Model`, the parent namespace is the locals of the frame of `inner()`.
 3. If the annotation failed to evaluate, it is kept as is, so that the model can be rebuilt at a later stage.
 This will be the case for `f5`.